Forms of Emotional and Verbal Abuse You May Be Overlooking

 If you’re wondering if your relationship is abusive, it probably is.
 Emotional abuse, distinct from physical violence (including shoving, cornering, breaking and throwing things, etc.), is speech and/or behavior that’s derogating, controlling, punishing, or manipulative.
 Withholding love, communication, support, or money are indirect methods of control and maintaining power.
 Passive-aggressive behavior is covert hostility.
 The passive-aggressor is "a wolf in sheep's clothing."
-(For tips on how to respond, see "Dealing with a Passive-Aggressive Partner.")

 Behavior that controls where you go, to whom you talk, or what you think is abusive.
 It’s one thing to say, “If you buy the dining room set, we cannot afford a vacation,” and another to cut up your credit cards.
 Spying, stalking, and invading your person, space, or belongings is also abusive, because it disregards personal boundaries.

 Verbal abuse is the most common form of emotional abuse, but it’s often unrecognized, because it may be subtle and insidious.
 It may be said in a loving, quiet voice, or be indirect – or even concealed as a joke.
 Whether disguised as play or jokes, sarcasm or teasing that is hurtful is abusive.

 Obvious and direct verbal abuse, such as threats, judging, criticizing, lying, blaming, name-calling, ordering, and raging, are easy to recognize.
 Following are other subtle types of verbal abuse that are just as damaging as overt forms, particularly because they are harder to detect.
 When experienced over time, they have an insidious, deleterious effect, because you begin to doubt and distrust yourself.